MrHedmad/kerblam-paper/src/main.typ

 We believe that it is possible to follow FAIR principles when structuring data analysis projects, making them more transparent and reusable by other researchers and the public.
 This could ultimately benefit the scientific community by making other's work easier to understand and reproduce, for example during the peer review process.

-The structure of this paper is as follows.
+The layout of this work is as follows.
 First, we present the structure of many data science / data analysis project templates available online.
 Then, we outline best practices and cosiderations to take into account when thinking about structuring data analysis projects.
 Following these principles, we propose a simple, lightweight and extensible project structure that fits many needs and is in line with the projects already present in the ecosystem.